mattlind07/macro-coach/README.md

 ## Progress tracker & auto-recalibration (the coach part)

 After calculating a plan, you can **start tracking** it and log your weight (optionally your average calories) week to week.
-Once there's at least a week of data, the backend stops *assuming* your maintenance and starts *measuring* it from how your weight actually moved:
+Once there's at least two days of data, the backend stops *assuming* your maintenance and starts *measuring* it from how your weight actually moved: